dgaydukov/cert-aws/sa/files/sa.md

 RI (Reserved instances) - 2 reports:
 * utilization - how many % of total RI are actually used
 * coverage - how much % of overall instance usage covered by RI.
 So when it drops below 50% you should investigate which of on-demand instances are running 24/7 and possibly replace it with RI.
+Add new member - there are 2 ways to add new member:
+* create account from scratch - if you remove it from org, you can make it standalone account When you add this type of account, aws automatically create `OrganizationAccountAccessRole` with `AdministratorAccess` policy.
+If you are adding already existing account, it's recommended to create there cross-account role with same name.
+* add already existing account

 ###### Well-Architected Tool
 Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-architected framework.